fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.ApiManagement/v3.1.0/Remove-AzureRmApiManagementAuthorizationServer.md

 ```

 ### -ServerId
-Specifies the ID of the authorization server to remove.
+Specifies the ID of the authorization server that this cmdlet removes.

 ```yaml
 Type: String